wlh18/html-css-1/README.md

 #### Block Level

-Block level elements always start on a new line and will take up 100% of the width available (they stretch from left to right as much as they can).
+Block level elements do the following:

+1. Do not allow elements to sit to their left or right
+1. Force a line break after the block element
+1. Acquire full width if width is not defined (i.e. width is 100% by default)
+1. Can be assigned a height and width
+1. Respect top, right, bottom, and left paddings and margins

 For example: the `<div>` element has a `block` display by default.